realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER
 - Press ENTER to toggle between "HW" (volume knob) or "SW" (software)
 - Hold ENTER to proceed
 - If you chose "SW", you can now select the desired level by pressing ENTER repeatedly.
 There are 16 levels available.
+The volume knob is now ignored.
 - Hold ENTER to save and quit the menu

 #### How to select the Time-rotation Interval: